SUSY, Casimir scaling and probabilistic properties of gluon and quark jets evolution: Casimir scaling

 Returning to the parton basis, it is useful to decompose $\overline{D}_a=\overline{D}_a^++\overline{D}_a^-$ into the large and small components $\overline{D}_a^\pm$ proportional to $D_\pm$, respectively.
 Defining $\overline{r}_\pm=\overline{D}_g^\pm/\overline{D}_s^\pm$ and using Eqs.~(\ref{NNLL}), (\ref{nllfirstA}), and (\ref{gensol.+}), we then have $C_F \overline{D}_s^\pm=\mp D_\pm$ and

 Recalling that $\overline{r}=\overline{D}_g/\overline{D}_s$, we have

-So, for the high energy asymptotics (i.e. $\mu \to \infty$), where the "$+$"-component strongly dominates, we have for the ratio $\overline{r}$: \be \overline{r} \to \overline{r}_+ =1 \, , \ee i.e. the new multiplicities of gluon and quark jets become to be equal in all know orders.
+So, for the high energy asymptotics (i.e. $\mu \to \infty$), where the "$+$"-component strongly dominates, we have for the ratio $\overline{r}$: \be \overline{r} \to \overline{r}_+ =1 \, , \ee i.e. the new multiplicities of gluon and quark jets become to be equal in all known orders.
 This equality corresponds exactly to the Casimir scaling (i.e. to $D_g^+/D_s^+ = C_A/C_F$) mentioned above.
+One shoud expect that this equality should be clearly seen experimentally and thus can be regarded as a guideline in high energy experiments and a complementary tool for discrimination of quark and gluon jets.

-We think that the equality $\overline{r}_+ =1$ may be kept up to $a_s^4 \sim \gamma_0^8$ accuracy \footnote{Note that the contributions from the quartic Casimir contributions may be negligible numerically \cite{Catani:2019rvy} and the ``Casimir scaling'' may be fulfilled even above $a_s^4 \sim \gamma_0^8$ accuracy in approximated form.}, where the corresponding splitting functions $P_{ba}$ would contain Feynman diagrams coming with the quartic Casimir contributions (see similar investigations in Refs. \cite{Anzai:2010td,Lee:2016cgz}.
+When going to lower energy values, this equivalence should be violated.
+One of the important elements of the violation is the appearance of contributions proportional to the quartic Casimirs in high orders of the perturbation theory (see investigations in Refs. \cite{Anzai:2010td,Catani:2019rvy,Lee:2016cgz,Henn:2019rmi,Das:2019btv}).
+So, we think that the equality $\overline{r}_+ =1$ may be kept up to $a_s^4 \sim \gamma_0^8$ accuracy\footnote{Note that the quartic Casimir contributions may be negligible numerically \cite{Catani:2019rvy} and the ``Casimir scaling'' may be fulfilled even above $a_s^4 \sim \gamma_0^8$ accuracy in approximated form.}, where the corresponding splitting functions $P_{ba}$ would contain Feynman diagrams coming with the quartic Casimir contributions.

-The existence of the "$-$"-component violates the equality (\ref{High}) between the new multiplicities $\overline{D}_s$ and $\overline{D}_g$ already at the accuracy $O(\gamma_0)$ that is essentially stronger then possible violation due the quartic Casimir contributions.
+However, this is not the only source of violation of the property $\overline{r} =1$.
+As seen from the eq. (\ref{eq:r}), the existence of the "$-$"-component violates the equality (\ref{High}) between the new multiplicities $\overline{D}_s$ and $\overline{D}_g$ that may be essentially stronger than the possible violation due the quartic Casimir contributions.
+Of course, the "$-$"-component does not increase with energy increasing, but its contribution leads to a nontrivial dependence of the ratio of gluon and quark multiplicities, which is important at non-asymptotically large energy values.
+Such nontrivial dependence is seen in experimental data (see Refs. \cite{Kniehl:2017fix,Bolzoni:2013rsa,Bolzoni:2012ii} and discussions therein).
 We note that the ratio $\overline{r}_- \sim n_f$ and thus the equality (\ref{High}) should be violated in pure gluodynamics essentially slowly, i.e. at $a_s^4 \sim \gamma_0^8$ accuracy by contributions of the quartic Casimirs.